-Reflecting the priorities identified through the stakeholder engagement process (see Section 2 above), our future offer to passengers' places significant emphasis on expanding the bus network, by providing new daily journeys to many rural settlements, and increasing frequencies on existing routes.
+Priorities identified through the stakeholder engagement process (see Section 2 above), placed significant emphasis on expanding the bus network, by providing new daily journeys to many rural settlements, and increasing frequencies on existing routes.
+Our funding allocation only supported a small amount of revenue projects, so these aspirations have been put on hold pending the announcement of future funding streams .